zozzlethena/docs/pages/FVMAirdrop.md

 ## Epoch One Emissions & General Emmissions details.

-x FVM will be distributed to gauges in epoch one.
+300,000 FVM will be distributed to gauges in epoch one.
 Emmissions in v3 may be increases/reduced by a maximum of 50% on a per epoch basis via governance.

 ## Initial FLOW liquidity